The Institute of Food and

 - Develop and implement a plan of work based on locally

-identified needs that will lead to improved agricultural
+identified needs that will lead to improved horticultural

 - Teach and evaluate high-quality educational programs that focus

-on agricultural best management practices and integrated pest
+on horticultural best management practices and integrated pest

 management including insect, disease, and weed management.